-O’Neil is a Visiting Graduate Student at the University of Michigan in the Department of Sociology and Population Studies Center at the Institute for Social Research and was a recipient of the Women’s International Leadership Fellowship.
-She is sponsored at the Population Studies Center by Professor Emeritus Reynolds Farley.
-Prior to matriculating to the University at Albany, O’Neil contributed to several program evaluations as a Data Scientist II for the City of New York with the Manhattan District Attorney’s Office and the Human Resource Administration (HRA)-Department of Social Services under Mayor Michael Bloomberg.
-HRA is the nation’s largest social service agency with a budget of $9.7 billion and prides themselves on meeting the needs of the most diverse clientele nationwide.
+O’Neil is visiting at the University of Michigan in the Department of Sociology and was previously a Women’s International Leaders Fellow at International House of NYC.
+At present, she is sponsored at the Population Studies Center by Professor Emeritus Reynolds Farley.
+Prior to matriculating to her PhD program, O’Neil contributed to several program evaluations as a Data Scientist II for the City of New York with the Manhattan District Attorney’s Office and the Human Resource Administration (HRA)-Department of Social Services under Mayor Michael Bloomberg.
+HRA is the nation’s largest social service agency with an annual budget of $9.7 billion and prides themselves on meeting the needs of the most diverse clientele nationwide.
 O’Neil also worked as a Data Scientist for the world’s leading investment bank, producing firm metrics on employees in 40 countries and survey research for national periodicals such as Black Enterprise, Latina Style and Working Mother.
 O’Neil plans to complete her Ph.D. by May 2018.
 O’Neil is the first generation in her family to attend college.

 photo credit: pbs.org